National Association of Evangelicals: For the Health of the Nation

 The Evangelical Project for Public Engagement was initiated at the 60th annual convention of the NAE in March 2001.
 The project team worked to articulate a framework for evangelical civic and political engagement for the 21st century under the direction of Richard Cizik, then-vice president of governmental affairs.
 The project generated a major volume edited by Diane Knippers and Ronald Sider and published by Baker Books titled "Toward an Evangelical Public Policy."

 "For the Health of the Nation: An Evangelical Call to Civic Responsibility" calls evangelicals to address seven spheres of social involvement from a biblical framework and also provides specific principles of engagement.
-The NAE's political action is based on the document, which outlines seven different issues that are important to evangelicals, including religious freedom, family life and protection of children, sanctity of life, caring for the poor and vulnerable, human rights, peacemaking, and caring for creation.
+The NAE's political action is based on the document, which outlines eight different issues that are important to evangelicals, including religious freedom, family life and protection of children, sanctity of life, caring for the poor and vulnerable, human rights, racial justice and reconciliation, peacemaking, and caring for creation.

 While the underlying principles of the document have not changed, the NAE Board of Directors updated and adopted the revised version in 2018.
 New attention has been called to long-time social ills, including the broken immigration system, sexual harassment and abuse, human trafficking, racial injustice and white supremacy.
 Concern about these issues was implicit in the original document and is further elaborated in the updated edition, notably through the addition of a section on racial justice and reconciliation.

 Member denominations

-The following Protestant church denominations were members as of 2017.
-Many Christian organizations and academic groups are also members.
+The following Protestant church denominations were members as of 2024.
+Many Christian organizations, academic groups, and individual churches are also members.